 Once in the antechamber, straight ahead is the king’s burial chamber, one of the most unique and impressive in all of Egypt – and that’s certainly saying something!

 Like the chambers of the Old Kingdom pyramids, it was made entirely from granite.
 But this one has a spectacular arched ceiling.
-To my knowledge, this is the only arched granite ceiling in Egypt.
-And it’s perhaps the only burial chamber with a ceiling in the form of a true arch.
+To my knowledge, this is the only arched granite ceiling in Egypt, and likely the only burial chamber with a ceiling in the form of a true arch.

 The red granite sarcophagus, meanwhile, is another masterpiece.
 Even after having admired the amazing precision granite boxes of the pyramids, museums and the Serapeum, it still caught me by surprise.
 It has a perfectly smooth lid attached to the main body, extending outward over it by several inches.